unexist/blog/_drafts/logging-vs-tracing.md

 categories: observability showcase
 toc: true
 ---
-If you talk to developers about what they need to figure out what is happening in an application, usually the single answer to this is logging or just logs.
+Monitoring is one of the essential tasks to check how well your application is doing and to get some insights if there is a possible disaster coming in.
-This can work pretty well for standalone applications, but what about more complex or even [distributed][] ones?
+Sifting through logs works perfectly well for standalone applications, but what about more complex scenarios or even [distributed][] ones?

-In this post I want to demonstrate the difference between **logging** and **tracing** and talk about why and when I prefer one over the other.
+In this post I want to demonstrate the difference between **logging** and **tracing** and talk about why and when I'd prefer one over the other.
-In the first part we are going to cover some basics first and talk about what both actually is and then do the actual comparison in the second one.
+We are going to cover some basics first and talk about what both actually is and about possible ways to enrich both.
+And after that, we are going to do a side-by-side comparison and talk about the strengths and weaknesses of both for specific usecases.

 Are you still with me?
 Great - let us move on to **logging**!